gildor2/UEViewer/README.md

 C runtime library for MSVC
 --------------------------

-UModel uses custom CRT library for being able to link with MSVCRT.DLL.
-It is possible to statically link with you compiler's CRT by changing in *common.project*.
-Please note that custom CRT library will not be compatible with Visual Studio 2015, you should always disable it.
+UModel is dynamically linked with CRT library, so it requires CRT DLL files to be installed onto your system.
+It is possible to statically link with you compiler's CRT by changing a line in *common.project* (with cost of growing executable file size):
 ```
 LIBC = shared
 ```